-Mailboxes and Mail
+Unit Mail

-Unit mailboxes are located at the G Camp Office a and need to be checked daily.
-Incoming mail, newsletters, and

-non-emergency messages will be p bassed on via these mailboxes.
-Outgoing r nail service is available daily at

-camp.
-Outgoing mail should be pla aced in the ou tgoing box located at the Car np Office.
-Letters sent to campers
+Incoming Unit mail will be passed out to leaders at the daily leader's meeting.
+Outgoing mail service is available daily at camp by dropping off at the Trading Post or Camp Office.
+Letters sent to campers should be addressed as follows:

-should be addressed as follows: Scout Pack
+Scout Pack

 Campsite

 Seven Mountains Scout Camp

 227 Sand Mountain Road

-Spring Mills, PA 16875
+Spi ing Mills, PA 16875

-Telephone
+Telephone and Internet Service